Who says no one pays attention to the “flyover” states?

 Ryan is no longer just the guy who proposed a budget that made him popular which he no longer supports.
 To use Sarah Palin's lingo, he's been "palling around" with extremist representatives like Akin, Michelle Bachmann and Louie Gohmert.

-Page 2 of 2 - That won't help the swing states move in Mitt Romney's direction in November.
+That won't help the swing states move in Mitt Romney's direction in November.

 But one Congressman from Kansas went "all out" to make sure he took some of the heat off of Akin and the GOP.

 Kevin Yoder, from Kansas' 3rd District, admitted to skinny-dipping in the Sea of Galilee during a trip with about a dozen representatives about a year ago.

 He was "nekkid" in the same water on which Jesus walked.
 It is not clear if he had a religious experience.

 He told Politico he regretted his suitless swimming session.